 - Returns logging: any items returned on the same trip documented with condition and reason

 ERP requirement: Partial acceptance data must update the order record immediately so credit notes and invoice adjustments are triggered automatically.
-A POD that records only that the delivery was made, without the quantity variance, leaves finance reconciling discrepancies manually at month end.
+An electronic proof of delivery that records only that the delivery was made, without the quantity variance, leaves finance reconciling discrepancies manually at month end.

 2. Pharmaceutical and Cold Chain — Temperature logging, chain-of-custody, GDP compliance